 Enscape has been partnering with Re-Tek (lead organisation) and the University of the West of Scotland to generate effective links with businesses, educational establishments and local authorities across Scotland, to enable residents and employees to securely donate unwanted, but still functioning IT equipment.
-The project is currently (August 2017) in the laboratory phase, where the PCBs from equipment which could not be re-used is being evaluated, to understand the optimum conditions and methods for CRM extraction.
+The project recently completed the laboratory phase, led by the University of the West of Scotland, where the PCBs from equipment which could not be re-used were evaluated, to understand the optimum conditions and methods for CRM extraction.

 Equipment accepted by the Scheme:

 All data-bearing equipment donated to the scheme has been collected by Re-Tek (Re-Tek.co.uk) and securely data-wiped using secure data wiping software.
 To enable users to check when their items have been securely data-wiped, the scheme provides monthly data destruction reports (available here).
 The reports provide serial numbers of all equipment collected and data-wiped by Re-Tek.